 PSG analysis today is often focused on the apnea-hypopnea index (AHI), which is used to diagnose sleep-disordered breathing.
 This AHI-focused approach likely contributes to the difficulties of better understanding the genetic and biological underpinnings of the disorder as well as to the modest treatment effects found in large randomized trials using continuous positive airway pressure (CPAP),3 the Yale researchers wrote.

 “One way to address these challenges is to classify the disorder into smaller, more homogeneous categories.
 Such classifications, sometimes referred to as ‘phenotypes,’ can be based on clinical, pathophysiologic, cellular, or molecular characteristics,” according to the Yale paper.

-The PSG study is typically scored by a sleep tech, who goes through the data, looking at each 30-minute window of the patient’s sleep.
+The PSG study is typically scored by a sleep tech, who goes through the data, looking at each 30-second window of the patient’s sleep.
 This takes time and introduces human bias, explains Alyssa Cairns, PhD, head of sleep research at SleepMed BioSerenity, which develops data analytic tools through artificial intelligence to detect biomarkers.

 Innovators in the field are working on ways to change the way sleep studies are interpreted and some are even hoping that sleep medicine can refine some of the current metrics that define sleep disorders.

 Madison, Wisc-based startup EnsoData has made its way to hundreds of sleep clinics across the country with the promise that the company’s AI-powered software EnsoSleep, provides AI scoring that allows clinicians to review PSG studies and home sleep tests in minutes.